 I have this aim and goal in life to once do long long road trip of the golden quadrilateral of the country and frankly the most important reason is to be able to buy sev from Indore, taste farsan from Gujarat, the kasundi of Bengal, the mirchi pickle of Udaipur.
 You get the drift, life however, seems to have different plans for me and I never get around taking that much time off!
 Hence the tasting of these things from across India continued to be a dream until recently when I came to know about the awesome guys from Place of Origin, who bring specialty foods from across the country at your doorstep.

 I mean who would have imagined that I could eat the famous Kwality Toffees of Dehradun sitting in Bangalore.
-When these were delivered I was reminded of many summer breaks we have taken in that small gorgeous town.
-My uncle who is a banker was posted in Dehradoon for some years and every summer vacation we would pack our bags and go to his place, eat endless litchies directly plucked from the tree in his house, go play at Sahastradhara and then eat these delicious sugary toffees.
+When these were delivered, I was reminded of many summer breaks we have taken in that small gorgeous town.
+My uncle who is a banker was posted in Dehradun for some years and every summer vacation we would pack our bags and go to his place, eat endless litchies directly plucked from the tree in his house, go play at Sahastradhara and then eat these delicious sugary toffees.
 I shared this piece of my childhood with O this time.

 The stuff they have on offer is pretty vast from pickles to sauces, to snacks to dry masalas.
 I think it is a brilliant concept if you ask me and when I tried it out, I was very happy with the way it was executed as well.
 They might have gone a little overboard with plastic packing but even the glass bottles & pickles reached intact without leakage.